 Cash and cash equivalents consist principally of currency on hand and demand deposits at commercial banks.
 The Company maintains demand accounts at several domestic banks.
-From time to time, account balances have exceeded the maximum available Federal Deposit Insurance Corporation (FDIC) coverage limit.
+The Company's cash balances with financial institutions typically exceed the Federal Deposit Insurance Corporation ("FDIC") coverage limit of \$0.25 million.
+The Company's cash balances on deposit at December 31, 2020 and 2019, exceeded the balance insured by the FDIC by approximately \$41.9 million and \$8.1 million, respectively.